team-301/team-301.github.io/index.md

 ## [6.0 Microcontroller Selection](/microcontroller-selection)

-Taking a look at the micro controller selection
+An overview of our selected Microcontroller.
+You can take a look on the features and the reasons behind the final selection.

 ## [7.0 Software proposal](/software-proposal)